Kai-Pendleton/Final-325Bot/README.md

-﻿# Private325Bot
+﻿# Final 325Bot
-Private version of our 325 bot.
-If you aren't a dev, get out!
+This is the final version of Group 5's Discord bot for CSC325!

 ## Current Commands